Kurauni

 Kurauni is a village of India, which is located at Sheikhpura District in Bihar State in India.
 The old name of the village is Kurhani.
-The village comes in Mehus Panchyat, Police station is Korma, post office is Katri, Block Sheikhpura, Loksabha MP Constituency is Nawada and Mp is Chandan Singh and MLA Seat Area is Barbigha And MLA is Sudarshan Kumar.
-The total population of the village was 1,043 as per 2001 census report.
+The village comes in Mehus Panchyat, Police station is Korma, post office is Katri, Block Sheikhpura, Loksabha Member of Parliament (MP) Constituency is Nawada and Current MP is Vivek Thakur and Ex.
+MP is Chandan Singh and Member of the Legislative Assembly (MLA) Seat Area is Barbigha And Current MLA is Dr. Kumar Pushpanjay and Ex MLA is Sudarshan Kumar.
+The total population of the village was 1,043 as per 2001 census report but it increased in 2011 and today's total population of village is 1469.
 The market of the village is Sheikhpura, Barbigha.